 - Research the lawyers who are interviewing you.
 Know your enemy.
 Practice areas, precedent-setting cases they’ve won, previous firms they’ve worked at, their favourite sport – all of this is gold, and firm websites often contain such details.
 Don’t quote it all back at them though… that’s creepy.

 - Have a finger on the pulse of legal news and current affairs.
-The Lawyer, Legal Week, Law Society Gazette and Solicitors Journal are all good reading fodder, as is Thursday’s law supplement in The Times.
-And have you signed up to the Student Guide’s commercial awareness mailings?
+The Lawyer, Legal Week and Law Society Gazette are all good reading fodder, as is The Brief from The Times which you can get emailed to you daily.
+And have you signed up to Chambers Student’s commercial awareness mailings?
 Be ready to see the connections between law and the real world of politics, society and business.

 - Practise answers, but not too much.
 It’s not hard to guess what sort of questions you’re going to get; something along the lines of ‘Why do you want to be a lawyer?’ is a bona fide cert.
 It is wise to rehearse a little to collect your thoughts, but you’ve got to be ready to deviate from the script.
 Speaking off the cuff makes you sound more interesting and often a classic question will be slightly altered so you need to be ready to adapt.
 Almost no firm will directly ask questions about black-letter law, although some do favour enquiries about lawyerly ethics or client confidentiality designed to be appropriate for graduates of all fields.

 - Think about what skills you can offer.
 Expect to be asked a number of competency-based questions.
 Common examples include 'Give an example of a time you successfully achieved a set goal'; 'Tell me about how you've dealt with a difficult person in a team'; and 'What do you think constitutes excellent client or customer service?'
 Before an interview think about how the skills you've acquired in your work and life experiences can benefit the law firm you're interviewing with.